-Depending on your preference, hotels, flashpacker hostels and Airbnb properties are all suitable suggestions for senior travellers.
+Depending on your preference, hotels, flash packer properties and Airbnb are all suitable suggestions for senior travellers.

 Hotels are usually the safest places to stay, but people with bad intentions are everywhere and unfortunately elderly travellers are often seen as easier targets.

-No matter what type of accommodation you choose, you can reduce your chances of being robbed by considering important factors which affect the likelihood of a break-in.
+First of all, check how easy the hotel is to reach, especially at night.
+Then reduce your chance of being robbed by considering these important factors that affect the likelihood of a break-in:

-If you're concerned about the security of your accommodation, call ahead and ask if there are 24 hour security guards and surveillance cameras in operation and if access to guest room floors is restricted to guests only.
+- Book a room with sufficient security: Call ahead and ask if there are security guards and surveillance cameras in operation and if access to guest room floors is restricted to guests only.

-Using the sign advertises you aren’t in your hotel room and thieves know you’ve probably left valuables there.
+- Don’t put the ‘Clean My Room’ sign on the door: Doing this advertises you aren’t in the room and thieves know you’ve probably left valuables there.
 Instead, call the front desk before you leave and let them know you’d like the room cleaned.

-If you’re a woman travelling alone you may feel more comfortable in a female-only type of hotel or hostel accommodation.
+- Choose female only hotels: If you’re a woman travelling alone you may feel more comfortable in one of these types of hotels.